rnebular/valheim-ec2/README.md

 I did all of this as the `ec2-user` user on a fresh Amazon Linux 2 instance.
 I followed along with this guide mostly: https://gameplay.tips/guides/9765-valheim.html

+Next mission, see if I can make this run as a container :)

 ## "user data" scripting (basically stuff to run on fresh instance):
 ```
 sudo yum update -y